gvwilson/thirdbit/src/fiction/eimin/index.md

 We lengthen them, shorten them, add pockets in common or unlikely places, or reinforce the shoulders if we frequently carry heavy loads.
 Over time,
-every *deel* learns from its wearer how to do its job better, and every Karabandi learns how to read a person's life from their *deel*.
+every deel learns from its wearer how to do its job better, and every Karabandi learns how to read a person's life from their deel.

-The driver in the yellow turban wore a *deel* like none I had ever seen.
+The driver in the yellow turban wore a deel like none I had ever seen.
 The pattern on it was actually black and blue stains.
 A wide belt was sewn around the waist to support the weight of whatever jingled and clanked in the double pockets on each side.